|

 Default: Detected at startup by querying the terminal device.
 If this

-fails, the value of environment variable COLUMNS is used.
+fails, the value of environment variable COLUMNS

 This variable contains the number of columns on terminal screen.